-Definition Strategic Alliance.
-Description.
+Definition Strategic Alliance?
+Meaning.

-A Strategic Alliance is a significant long/term partnership
+A Strategic Alliance is a significant long-term partnership

 and collaborative agreement entered into by two or more companies to pursue a